Sightseeing

 Last updated: April 21, 2026

-Quick answer: A private Portland city tour covers the Pearl District, Lan Su Chinese Garden, Washington Park, Pittock Mansion, the Japanese Garden, and St. Johns Bridge on a fully customizable route.
-Three to five hours typical, with optional Multnomah Falls extension.
-Volvo S90 $110/hr (two-hour minimum), Escalade ESV $135/hr for up to six, Sprinter $165/hr for up to 14.
-PDX layover tours fit in a three- to four-hour window.
+Quick answer: A private Portland city tour covers Pittock Mansion, Washington Park (Rose Garden plus Japanese Garden), Lan Su Chinese Garden, Powell's City of Books, the Pearl District galleries, and food cart pods at SW 10th and Alder on a fully customizable route.
+Four to eight hours typical, with optional Multnomah Falls extension.
+Volvo S90 $110/hr for couples (two-hour minimum), Escalade ESV $135/hr for families up to six, Sprinter $165/hr for groups up to 14.
+PDX layovers, cruise passengers, and conference attendees with a free day all fit the model.
 Book at (503) 706-8662.

 01Highlights